Genially/passport-google-one-tap/README.md

 The client side configuration is not covered by this plugin, you can follow the official [Google One Tap Guidelines](https://developers.google.com/identity/gsi/web/guides/display-google-one-tap).

-The client ID used in the front-end must be the same to be used in the strategy configuration and the login uri must be the same that you will configure in the [Authenticate Requests](#authenticate-requests) section.
+The client ID used in the front-end must be the same used in the strategy configuration and the login uri must be the same that you will configure in the [Authenticate Requests](#authenticate-requests) section.